Quantum Machine Learning with Classiq

 Using the PyTorch Integration

-Classiq integrates with PyTorch, enabling the seamless development of quantum machine learning and hybrid classical-quantum machine learning models.
+Classiq integrates with PyTorch, enabling the seamless development of quantum machine learning and hybrid classical quantum machine learning models.
 This integration leverages PyTorch's powerful machine learning capabilities alongside quantum computing.

-Note on PyTorch Installation To properly install and run PyTorch locally, check [this page](https://pytorch.org/get-started/locally/)
+To properly install and run PyTorch locally, check this page.

 Workflow

-• Choosing Dataset, Loss Function, and Optimizer
+Choosing the Dataset, Loss Function, and Optimizer

-• Training the Model
+Training the Model

-• Testing the Model
+Testing the Model

-Example - Demonstrating PyTorch integration with Classiq
+Example - Demonstrate PyTorch Integration with Classiq

 from classiq import *